 Credit and debit cards often make people think they’re not spending actual money until they see the balance on their bank account statements.
 One way to control shopping addiction is to use cash only and avoid cards.

+Persons who are addicted to online shopping may want to unsubscribe and block platforms and apps they use for shopping.
 While these self-care methods can help increase the chance of successful recovery, keep in mind that they are not replacements for a well-structured treatment that involves therapy.

 The most common shopping addiction types are: